 SK78 VS SK99 Dyneema Running Rigging

 SK78 Dyneema core is a type of Dyneema that is commonly used in running rigging.
-SK78 Dyneema has a high strength-to-weight ratio and is highly resistant to stretch and abrasion.
+SK78 has a high strength-to-weight ratio and is highly resistant to stretch and abrasion.
 SK78 Dyneema is a popular choice for racing sailboats, where low stretch and high strength are essential for maintaining sail shape and improving performance.

+SK99 Dyneema has a higher strength-to-weight ratio and is even more resistant to stretch and abrasion making it a popular choice for high-performance racing sailboats, where the demands on the rigging are even greater than in other sailing contexts.
 The main difference between SK78 Dyneema core and SK99 Dyneema core is their strength and weight.
 SK99 Dyneema is stronger and lighter than SK78 Dyneema, which can improve a sailboat’s performance by reducing weight aloft and increasing sail efficiency.
 However, SK99 Dyneema is also more expensive than SK78 Dyneema, which can be a factor for sailors on a budget.